-Use spatulas to skin a salmon.
+Use Spatulas to Skin a Salmon

 There are so many amazing grilled fish recipes!
-When you’re cooking fish that’s skin-on, the Char-Broil Great Book of Grilling suggests grabbing two spatulas to work some magic.
+When you’re cooking it skin-on, the Char-Broil Great Book of Grilling suggests grabbing two spatulas to work some magic.
 When the salmon’s fully cooked on the skin side, it should be easy to slide a spatula beneath the skin to remove it.

 As Disbrowe explains in Any Night Grilling, meats should be easy to flip when they’ve spent enough time on the grill.
 But if you try to flip a beautiful burger too soon, it might stick to the grates.
 Give your food time before turning!

 Use a Two-Zone Fire

 You can create direct and indirect heat zones on your grill by putting coals under just one half.
 That way, you have part of the grill devoted to direct-heat cooking, while the other half is the perfect way to cook indirectly at lower temperatures.